 With a collection of nearly 52,000 video testimonies in 32 languages and from 56 countries, the USC Shoah Foundation Institute’s archive is the largest visual history archive in the world.
 The Institute interviewed Jewish survivors, homosexual survivors, Jehovah’s Witness survivors, liberators and liberation witnesses, political prisoners, rescuers and aid providers, Roma and Sinti survivors (Gypsy), survivors of Eugenics policies, and war crimes trials participants.

-The Shoah Foundation Institute is part of the College of Letters, Arts & Sciences at the University of Southern California.
-The Institute’s mission is to overcome prejudice, intolerance, and bigotry - and the suffering they cause, through the educational use of the Institute's visual history testimonies.
-The Institute relies upon partnerships in the United States and around the world to provide public access to the archive and advance scholarship in many fields of inquiry.
+The Shoah Foundation Institute is part of the College of Letters, Arts and Sciences at the University of Southern California.
+The Institute’s mission is to overcome prejudice, intolerance, and bigotry–and the suffering they cause–through the educational use of the Institute's visual history testimonies.
+The Institute relies upon partnerships in the United States and around the world to provide public access to the archive and advance scholarships in many fields of inquiry.
 The Institute and its partners also utilize the archive to develop educational products and programs for use in many countries and languages.

 Picture Production Company

-Based in London and Los Angeles, PPC has been at the forefront of entertainment and lifestyle marketing for over twenty years.
+Based in London and Los Angeles, PPC has been at the forefront of entertainment and lifestyle marketing for over 20 years.

-PPC are the world’s leading international producers of trailers, television and radio commercials, as well as documentaries, promos, junkets, DVD value-added material and electronic press kits.
+PPC is the world’s leading international producer of trailers, television and radio commercials, as well as documentaries, promos, junkets, DVD value-added material and electronic press kits.
 All this is complemented by our extensive digital, print design and interactive services.